Tutankhamun’s Iron Dagger - A Gift from the Space - Japanstones.shop

 Gorintō — Japan’s Five Elements Bridging Earth and Cosmos

 Tutankhamun was a boy king (died around age 18–19).
 The dagger’s lavish hilt and sheath—goldwork, inlays, and fine finishing—indicate a primarily ceremonial/ornamental function rather than a utilitarian battlefield role.
-That said, the refined forging of meteoritic iron could still have yielded a blade with credible sharpness; the quality suggests it was not a mere decorative prop, even if its chief purpose was symbolic.
+That said, careful forging could still have yielded a blade with credible sharpness.

 Mini Timeline